Sexuality in Islam: Immodesty

+Zina (unlawful sexual intercourse)

 According to Islamic laws made by exegesis of the Quran and the hadiths, all sexual relationships except with a spouse (or a man's concubine) are considered zinā (fornication).
 Zina must also be committed by a person of their own free will.
-According to traditional jurisprudence, zina can include fornication, adultery, prostitution, rape, sodomy, incest, and bestiality.
+According to traditional jurisprudence, zina can include fornication, adultery, prostitution, rape, anal sex, incest, and bestiality.

 Prostitution

-Prostitution was practised by some Arabs during the 6th century, but was banned in Islam from the 7th century after Muhammad declared it forbidden on all grounds.